ambroseling/ambroseling/README.md

 ## Course Work
 ### RoastRoute: Coffee Date GIS (Software Communication & Design)
-Our team of 3 developed a GIS platform using GTK, C++, FastAPI, OpenStreetMapAPI that allows users to organize a coffee date.
+Our team of 3 developed a **GIS platform** using the following technologies:
+- GTK
+- C++
+- FastAPI
+- OpenStreetMapAPI
+This platform enables users to efficiently organize coffee dates.
+Our project includes the following achievements:
-We implemented Dijkstra's algorithm with multithreading for path-finding, less than 0.15s computation time for paths above 15km.
+- Implemented **Dijkstra's algorithm** with multithreading for path-finding.
+- Achieved impressive computation times: less than 0.15 seconds for paths above 15 km.
-We also applied the Greedy algorithm to tackle travelling courier problem, utilized local pertubations that improved path quality by 15%+.
-Check out [our repository](http://ug251.eecg.utoronto.ca/wiki297s/doku.php?id=cd019:start) for more details!
+- Addressed the traveling courier problem using the **Greedy algorithm**.
+- Incorporated local perturbations to enhance path quality by more than 15%.

+For more details, explore [our repository](http://ug251.eecg.utoronto.ca/wiki297s/doku.php?id=cd019:start).

 ### BuzzWire: ARM Cyclone V DE1-SoC (Computer Organization and Architecture)
-BuzzWire is a hardware game that challenges contenders ability to focus and complete an exciting metal wire obstacle course using a wand.
-The DE1-Soc board is connected to a circuitry that reads changes in voltage values from the Analog to Digital Converter port and uses that to determine whether the player has touched the wire and ignited the bomb.
-We used the A9 Private Timer to count down 30 seconds as a time constraint for players as well as used the VGA display to show a graphical user interface about when the game is in progress and when the player has won or lost, we also played an explosion sound effect when users lost through the Sound & Audio I/O ports of the board.
-It was a rewarding experience for my partner Areeba and myself.
-Check out [our repository](https://github.com/ambroseling/BuzzWire) for more details!
+**BuzzWire** is a hardware game designed to test players' focus and skills in navigating an exciting metal wire obstacle course using a wand.
+The key features of this project include:
+- Integration of the **DE1-Soc board** with circuitry.
+- Reading voltage changes from the Analog to Digital Converter port to detect player interactions with the wire.
+- Utilizing the **A9 Private Timer** to enforce a 30-second time constraint for players.
+- Displaying a graphical user interface through the **VGA display** to indicate game progress and outcomes.
+- Playing an explosion sound effect via the **Sound & Audio I/O** ports when players lose.
+- A collaborative effort by Areeba and myself, resulting in a rewarding experience.

+For more in-depth information, please visit [our repository](https://github.com/ambroseling/BuzzWire).

 ### ARM 16 bit Processor: ARM Cyclone V DE1-SoC (Computer Organization and Architecture)
-Our team of 2 developed a processor using System Verilog that is able to perform fundamental ARM Assembly instructions in the ARM Cyclone V DE1-SoC board.
-We built different components bit by bit.
-To execute an instruction we used the KEY buttons as well as TOGGLE switches as input to the processor and allowed the output to be shown on the HEX display as well as LED lights.
-We used ModelSim for simulations of our instructions for debugging and testing.
-Overall, it was definitely one challenging project but was very rewarding at the end to see it working.
-Check out [our repository](https://github.com/ambroseling/ARM-Processor) for more details!
+Our collaborative effort resulted in the development of a processor using **System Verilog**, designed to execute essential **ARM Assembly instructions** on the **ARM Cyclone V DE1-SoC board**.
+The project highlights include:
+- Step-by-step construction of different components.
+- Utilization of **KEY buttons** and **TOGGLE switches** as input methods for instruction execution.
+- Displaying output on the **HEX display** and LED lights.
+- Incorporation of **ModelSim** for simulation, debugging, and testing purposes.
+- A challenging yet rewarding experience that culminated in a functional processor.

+For detailed insights, please explore [our repository](https://github.com/ambroseling/ARM-Processor).

 ### Reversi: Turn-based strategy Game in C (Introduction to Programming in C/C++)
-I developed a artificial intelligence that is capable of playing the turn-based strategy board game, Reversi.
-Using the recursive algorithm MinMax, my bot was able to beat the vast majority of other bots in our class, ranking 57th among 250+ other students.
-Check out [the repository](https://github.com/ambroseling/Reversi) for more details!
+I successfully created an **artificial intelligence** capable of playing the turn-based strategy board game, **Reversi**.
+My achievement included the following:
+- Implementation of the **MinMax recursive algorithm** for decision-making.
+- Outperformance against the majority of bots in our class.
+- Ranking **57th** out of over **250+ students** in the class competition.

+For a deeper understanding, feel free to explore [the repository](https://github.com/ambroseling/Reversi).

 # Connect with me !
 <p align="left">